 Phyllostachys nigra: Black Bamboo, as it’s better known, has been reported on Maui, specifically on Wikimedia Commons.
 But this seems to be a misidentification.
 A temperate running bamboo from China, P. nigra is one of the most popular ornamental species of bamboo.
 Gardeners in Hawaii may grow this bamboo, but it does not grow in the wild.
 And as a running bamboo, you should be very careful about planting any Phyllostachys in a tropical habitat.

 If you’re cultivating ornamental bamboo in Hawaii, you have plenty of fabulous options to choose from.
 Many of the giant tropical bamboos that won’t survive on the mainland will thrive in the Aloha State.
-Tropical varieties of Dendrocalamus and Gigantochloa, for example, will feel right at home here, and many smaller specimens as well.
+Tropical varieties of Dendrocalamus, Gigantochloa, and Thyrsostachys, for example, will feel right at home here, and many smaller specimens as well.
 Check out the Quindembo Nursery to learn more (see below).
 And be aware of Hawaii’s strict regulations on imported plant life, as described above.

 Where to find bamboo in Hawaii